BIOLOGICAL FILTERS FOR AQUACULTURE

 these systems requires some experience and specific knowledge.

-Fluidized bed sand
+Fluidized bed

-filters
+sand filters

-Regular sand filters such as the type used for
+Regular sand filters such as the type used

-swimming pool filters or potable water filters are virtually worthless as
+for swimming pool filters or potable water filters are virtually worthless as

 biofilters for aquaculture.
 The biofilm

-filter rises rapidly.
-Frequent back
+across the filter rises rapidly.

-flushing is required and the active biological film is removed each time.
-In contrast, fluidized bed filters have been
+Frequent back flushing is required and the active biological film is

-successfully used for aquaculture applications.
+fluidized bed sand filters have been successfully used for aquaculture

-A sand filter becomes fluidized when the velocity of the water flowing
+fluidized when the velocity of the water flowing up through the bed is

-up through the bed is sufficient to raise the grains of sand up and separate
+sufficient to raise the grains of sand up and separate each grain from its

-hydraulic terms, the drag on each particle is sufficient to overcome the weight
+on each particle is sufficient to overcome the weight of the particle and the

-of the particle and the particle is suspended in the stream of water.
-The velocity required to fluidize the
+particle is suspended in the stream of water.

-particle is a function of the shape, size and density of the particle.
+shape, size and density of the particle.

 Fluidized bed sand filters have several very